NassarX/fraud-detection-mlops/README.md

 ![Tx_table](assets/tx_table.png)

 #### Data Simulation
+The credit card transaction data is obtained from the collaboration between Worldline and Machine Learning Group.
+It is a realistic simulation of real-world credit card transactions and has been designed to include complicated fraud detection issues.

 The transaction data simulator we present below is a simplified approximation of real-world dynamics.
 Its design choice focuses on generating transactions and fraudulent behaviors with simple rules.
 The simulated datasets aim to highlight the issues faced by fraud detection practitioners with real-world data.
 These datasets include class imbalance (less than 1% fraudulent transactions), a combination of numerical and categorical features (with numerous categorical values), complex feature relationships, and time-dependent fraud scenarios.